Poetry With A Mission

 The previous anger being stirred up by the current ill as if in protest at that further injury.

-Hence why when damaged-cum-hurting folk get angry over something, they oft overreact, or blow their top,
+Hence why when damaged-cum-hurting people get angry over something, they oft overreact, blow their top,

 They akin to a fermenting bottle of something, or a balloon being filled with too much air, until, pop!